Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: Classification of three-fermion states

 An important property of three-$\pi$ entanglement is that it can be applied to mixed-states, since it is fully defined in terms of negativities.
 A close form of $\pi_{ABC}$ for a generic state is bit lengthy.
 So, let us just mention the corresponding values

 and

-for symmetric $W$ (\ref{eq:Wf}) and $GHZ$ state (\ref{eq:GHZf}), respectively.
-It is worth noting that $\pi_{ABC}$ of the $W$ state is identical for bosonic and fermionic partial transpose, whereas it is different for the $GHZ$ state ($\pi_{ABC}^{GHZ}=1/4$ for bosonic partial transpose) because the reduced negativities are different (c.f., \ref{sec:Three complex fermions}).
+for symmetric W (\ref{eq:Wf}) and GHZ state (\ref{eq:GHZf}), respectively.
+It is worth noting that $\pi_{ABC}$ of the W state is identical for bosonic and fermionic partial transpose, whereas it is different for the GHZ state ($\pi_{ABC}^{GHZ}=1/4$ for bosonic partial transpose) because the reduced negativities are different (c.f., \ref{sec:Three complex fermions}).
 Nevertheless, the fermionic three-$\pi$ entanglement satisfies $\pi_{ABC}^W< \pi_{ABC}^{GHZ}$, similar to the bosonic counterpart.

 Figure~\ref{fig:tripartite} compares the four measures of tripartite entanglement for a one-parameter family of states